5 Ways to Arrange Furniture in a Small Bedroom (& 4 Bonus Tips for Making the Most of It!)

 With minimal floor space, you’ve got to think creatively about storage.
 You can’t go outwards, but what about up or down?
 A platform bed with storage below or a high-level hanging rail in lieu of a traditional closet are both options that will eke out a bit more function from your small bedroom.

 With minimal floor space, you’ve got to think creatively about storage.
 You can’t go outwards, but what about up or down?
 A platform bed with storage below, or a high-level hanging rail in lieu of a traditional closet are both options that will eke out a bit more function from your small bedroom.

 Similarly, use the space along your walls.
 A wall-mounted TV instead of one on a unit, a small shelf in lieu of a bedside table, or sconces instead of bulky bedside lamps.

-A small bedroom often means at least two sides of the bed are against a wall, or at least have minimal space around its perimeter.
+A small bedroom often means at least two sides of the bed are against a wall, or at least have minimal space around the perimeter.
 This can be particularly annoying for changing the bed—especially if you insist on a top sheet and layers of blankets.
-Make like the Europeans and go for a fitted one plus duvet only; this will shorten the amount of time you're cursing your small room.
-Don't worry, it'll still be cozy (especially if you have rumply, casual bedding like this room from My Scandinavian Home).
+Make like the Europeans and go for a fitted one plus a duvet only; this will shorten the amount of time you’re cursing your small room.
+Don’t worry, it’ll still be cozy.

-Finally, a small bedroom needn't be a boring one.
-Working with what you've got, think cozy and warm rather than spare and minimal.
-While you don't want clutter, a bit of color and texture via pillows and throws (like in this space from Paper & Stitch), as well as good lighting, can go a long way to making a small space feel special.
+Finally, a small bedroom needn’t be a boring one.
+Working with what you’ve got, think cozy and warm rather than spare and minimal.
+While you don’t want clutter, a bit of color and texture via pillows and throws, as well as good lighting, can go a long way to making a small space feel special.